 FM: The only thing I can think of is that the last time I had my dues come due, I had a heck of a time getting the thing paid for… but that’s about all.
-I joked with your support agent that he better tell Richard that he’s about to cancel out the very first customer he ever got.
+I joked with your support agent that he better tell them that he’s about to cancel out the very first customer he ever got.
 He laughed.

 RS: We’ve grown a lot over the past couple of years and there have definitely been some growing pains.
 Sometimes things don’t always the way you planned but I’m sure you know all about that.

 FM: Yeah, I do.
 The main thing is, I always found, that the quicker you recognize that and turn in another direction, the better off you are.